Musa Ramadani

-Musa Ramadani (born 21 May 1944) is a Kosovan novelist and poet of Albanian extraction.
+Musa Ramadani (born 21 May 1944, died 10 March 2020) was a Kosovan novelist and poet of Albanian extraction.

-Born in Gjilan in what was then Yugoslavia, Ramadani worked as a journalist for Rilindja.
+Born in Gjilan in Kosova, Ramadani worked as a journalist for Rilindja.
 In 1969 he decided to focus on writing literature and since then he has published many volumes of verse, stories and novels.
-Ramadani is consideredone of the leading Albanian prose writers of Kosovo in the last three decades of the 20th century.
+Ramadani was considered one of the leading Albanian prose writers of Kosovo in the last three decades of the 20th century.